ainhoaL/programmeListings_js/README.md

 ```shell
 $ npm run dev
 ```
-This transpiles all the ES6 code into the folders bld (from src) and bldtest (from test).
+Transpiles all the ES6 code into the folders bld (from src) and bldtest (from test).
 It also copies across any non js files like index.html and styles.css.
 Then it runs the tests (you will see the results in the console) and waits.
 Every time it sees a file change in src or test, the task will redo the whole process.
 The tests are run every time code changes so errors are caught fast.